MASTERPLANNING

 1. Information Gathering

 The first phase is a consultation and data gathering phase with thorough analysis of all aspects of the site and client.
 We invest time to understand the client’s spatial requirements, strategic planning goals and philosophical vision.
 A schedule of accommodation assists with the analysis of spatial requirements and develops an understanding of the facilities required for current and future needs.
-This data driven phase provides a thorough understanding of the campus and its ambitions.
+This data-driven phase provides a thorough understanding of the campus and the ambitions for it.

 2. Exploring Options